thisisevilevil/evilevil365/_posts/2025-06-21-TheForgotten-Intune-Feature.md

 - **Core apps**: Apps like VPN clients, antivirus software, or the Microsoft 365 suite are deployed using the *Required* intent.
 These are pushed to users' devices automatically, with no option to opt out.

-- **Optional apps**: These are often assigned via Entra ID groups (formerly Azure AD groups), where apps are also deployed as *Required*.
+- **Optional apps**: These are often assigned via Entra ID groups (formerly Azure AD groups) or SCCM Collections, where apps are also deployed as *Required*.
 When a user or device is added to a group, the app installs automatically.
 Many organizations have built extensive processes and automations around this approach — sometimes spanning years or even decades.

 ### The Traditional Way for Optional Apps